 - With the high-performance piston pump, you can use pressures as high as 90 psi

 - The shut-off valve comes designed to reduce fatigue via a neat lock-on/lock-off design feature

-- You will find one of the widest chemical compatibility ranges on the Solo 425: special formulations for plant, shrub, and tree protection, not to forget pesticides, herbicides, fertilizers, and liquid disinfectants.
+- You will find one of the broadest chemical compatibility ranges on the Solo 425: unique formulations for the plant, shrub, and tree protection, not to forget pesticides, herbicides, fertilizers, and liquid disinfectants.

 How It Helps

 With an outstanding model like the 425 from Solo’s line of backpack sprayers, you are looking at some of the most helpful options around.

 - Its high-pressure nature lets you use anything from 60 to 90 psi; among other variations.
 The connecting rod actuated piston pump grants good range comes with a 55cm spray tube, and a pressure hose 4 feet high

 - At 4 gallons, the tank is ideal for long-term spraying sessions